mulle-nat-stash/mulle-bootstrap/README.md

 #### mulle-bootstrap build

-Compiles the required libraries contained in the `.repos` folder into `dependency`.
+Compiles the required libraries contained in the `.repos` folder into `./dependencies`.
 It compiles each project once for Release and once for Debug (and given a file `.bootstrap/sdks` multiplied by the number of sdks needed)